sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 So, the definition of the direction cosine becomes
 $$(\frac{a_1}{\lvert\lvert{\mathbf{a}}\lvert\lvert}, \frac{a_2}{\lvert\lvert{\mathbf{a}}\lvert\lvert}, ..., \frac{a_i}{\lvert\lvert{\mathbf{a}}\lvert\lvert}, ..., \frac{a_n}{\lvert\lvert{\mathbf{a}}\lvert\lvert})$$

-This direction cosine is a vector $v$ with length 1 in the same direction as the original vector.
+This direction cosine is a vector $\mathbf{v}$ with length 1 in the same direction as the original vector.
 This can be simply determined from the definition of the magnitude of a vector:

 $$
 \begin{aligned}